 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 1:25 am and the next high tide will be at 1:43 pm.
-The first low tide will be at 7:54 am and the next low tide at 8:46 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:28 am and the next high tide at 2:32 pm.
+The first low tide was at 9:08 am and the next low tide will be at 9:59 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 11 hours and 45 minutes of sun.
-The solar transit will be at 1:05 pm and the length of time the moon will be visible will be 13 hours and 45 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 10 hours and 12 minutes of sun.
+The solar transit was at 12:09 pm and the length of time the moon will be visible will be 10 hours and 8 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 53 to end the day with a tidal coefficient of 58.
-The tide heights today are 5.2 ft, 1.0 ft, 5.2 ft and 0.7 ft.
+The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 87 to end the day with a tidal coefficient of 92.
+The tide heights today are 4.6 ft, 0.3 ft, 5.2 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Albany which is of 6.9 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Albany tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Albany tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Albany.
 The times are generated in local time in New York and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]